infochimps-labs/big_data_for_chimps/ch06-tuning.md

 * Network IO: Network throughput, and
 * CPU: Computational throughput.

+In practice,

+* You either have enough RAM, or you do not -- make sure you do.
+* If throughput isn't near the IO-bound limit, there is probably a discoverable reason.

 Your job is to

 * **Recognize when your job significantly underperforms** the practical expected throughput, and if so, whether you should worry about it.
 If your job's throughput on a small cluster is within a factor of two of a job that does nothing, it's not worth tuning.
 If that job runs nightly and costs $1000 per run, it is.